A Family Spring Diet Cleanse

-The body processes toxins (and naturally occurring metabolic wastes) primarily via the liver and lymphatic tissues in the gut in a process described as metabolic detoxification, filtering toxins from the blood for ultimate removal via either urine or bowel movements (significantly smaller amounts of waste are removed via the lungs in respiration and the skin via perspiration).
+The body processes toxins (and naturally occurring metabolic wastes) primarily via the liver and lymphatic tissues in the gut in a process described as metabolic detoxification, filtering toxins from the blood for ultimate removal via either urine or bowel movements (significantly smaller amounts of waste are removed via the lungs in respiration and via the skin through perspiration).

-For the liver and gut to carry out this important activity, they require energy (i.e. calories) and the nutrients (e.g., amino acids, vitamin C, B-vitamins, magnesium, copper, zinc and others) involved in these metabolic processes.
+For the liver and gut to carry out this important activity, they require energy (i.e. calories) and the nutrients (e.g. amino acids, vitamin C, B-vitamins, magnesium, copper, zinc and others) involved in these metabolic processes.

 Cleansing is a complex undertaking that involves managing several physiological processes:

-- The liver and gut must filter toxins from the blood and deliver them to the bowels and into the urine
+- The liver and gut must filter toxins from the blood and deliver them to the bowels and into the urine.

-- The bowels must be functioning efficiently in order for filtered toxins to be excreted from the body
+- The bowels must be functioning efficiently in order for filtered toxins to be excreted from the body.

 Who should NOT cleanse?